glenbollati/scriptbox/README.md

 find myscripts/ -type f -name "*.sh" -not -name "_*" | scriptbox.sh pack
 	add all of the scripts under the "myscripts" directory, excluding ones that start with an underscore:

 scriptbox install --symlink /usr/local/bin
-	create a named symlink in /usr/local/bin for each script in the scriptbox'
+	create a named symlink in /usr/local/bin for each script in scriptbox
 ```

 ## Quirks

 ### #!/bin/sh

 Scriptbox was designed with portability in mind, the shebang therefore points to `/bin/sh`.
-Since this is usually a POSIX shell (not bash), including bashisms in your scripts will cause errors by default.\
+Since this is usually a POSIX shell (not bash), including bashisms in your scripts will cause errors by default.

-If you want to include bash (or Zsh, or whatever) *-isms* , change the shebang on first line, as well as the `shebang` variable at the very start of the `scriptbox()` function; note that if you then `pop` scripts out of scriptbox, they will include the new shebang.\
+If you want to include bash (or Zsh, or whatever) *-isms* , change the shebang on first line, as well as the `shebang` variable at the very start of the `scriptbox()` function; note that if you then `pop` scripts out of scriptbox, they will include the new shebang.

-In short: you can not safely mix scripts meant to be executed by different shells within scriptbox.\
+In short: you can not safely mix scripts meant to be executed by different shells within scriptbox.

 ### Add comments to the end of the file